FPSG-UIUC/micro24-fusemax-artifact/README.md

 jupyter lab
 ```

 Open the Jupyter Lab in the browser and run `notebooks/figs.ipynb`.
-The same
-checks as **Step 3** above can be run from `notebooks/check.ipynb`.
 All figures
 will display in the notebook.

+The installation checks (same as **Step 3**) can also be run via
+`notebooks/check.ipynb`.

 ### Option 2: Run from command line